Curried Green Bean Salad

 Once the green beans are chilled and well drained (too much extra water will cause the dressing to thin), toss them in the dressing with a handful of (if you have them handy) fabulous golden berries.
 Golden berries are tart and offer a nice contrast to the beans and savory dressing.
 Currants or dried cherries would make other great options!
 Toss to evenly combine and then garnish with fresh cilantro.

 BAM!
-This Curried Green Bean Salad is the perfect unique (but still health) BBQ potluck dish and/or a great option for weekly meal prep.
+This Curried Green Bean Salad is the perfect unique (but still healthy) BBQ potluck dish and/or a great option for weekly meal prep.

 - 1/3 cup avocado or olive oil mayo (recipe in my book)